iragca/capstone-project-2/docs/content/introduction.md

 ### Standalone Installer

 Run this in your terminal, or Powershell Prompt if on Windows.
+You can do so by using the standalone installer or by using pip.

 `````{tab-set}
 ````{tab-item} macOS and Linux